aauc-mechlab/JOpenShowVar/README.md

 Console application
 ============
-JOpenShowVar-core features a simple which can be invoked by writing -java -jar JopenShowVar-core ipAddress port
+JOpenShowVar-core features a simple console application which can be invoked by writing -java -jar JopenShowVar-core ipAddress port

 Example code v0.1